-Transfer Credit: CSU (CSUGE Area A3), UC (IGETC Area 1B)
+Transfer Credit: CSU (CSUGE Area A3), UC (IGETC Area 1B) Prerequisite: ENGLISH 101 or ENGLISH 101Z or E.S.L.
+110

 Principles of argumentation and critical thinking.
 Instruction in this course is designed to allow students an understanding of Communication Studies and critical methodology; analysis and evaluation of political, marketplace and social communication; structure of argument; analysis of assumptions, evidence, language, formal and informal fallacies; techniques of creating effective and sound arguments.